nruth633/3-wheel-balancing-robot/README.md

 A three-wheel robot on an STM32F401 control board I designed in KiCad and soldered by hand.
 An ESP8266 runs its own WiFi access point and serves a control page, so you can drive it from a phone browser.
 Button presses go over a WebSocket to the ESP8266, which passes them to the STM32 over UART.
 Roll and pitch from the MPU6050 are sent back to the page.
+The STM32 firmware was provided by my professor; I built it and flashed the board with STM32CubeIDE and STM32CubeProgrammer.

 I started this as a self-balancing robot, but I didn't get as far as a working balance controller, so for now it only drives.
 The wheel encoder code is also switched off, so the